mne-tools/mne-cpp/doc/gh-pages/pages/development/scan_plugin.md

 ---
-title: Create a MNE Scan plugin
+title: Creating a new plugin
-parent: Develop
+parent: MNE Scan Development
-nav_order: 6
+nav_order: 8
 ---
-# Create a MNE Scan plugin
+# Creating a new plugin

 |**Please note:** The information provided on this page might be outdated and will be updated soon.|